Single-Stream Recycling - What Makes it Easy?

 Fast forward to 2018, with the passage of CB-12-2018, the recycling program expands to include business entities, as well as additional requirements for commercial and industrial properties.

-- an individual Business Entity (an individual who does not own the property but leases/rents space to operate a business), or
+- an individual Business Entity (an individual who that sit on), or

 Recycling is Good Business: Make it Your Business!